PEXANE2/azure-docs.tr-tr/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-GROUP BY için biçimsel sözdizimi aşağıdaki gibidir:
+GROUP BY için biçimsel sözdizimi şöyledir:

 ```
 GROUP BY <group_by_element>